 Alternative Textbooks (Open Educational Resources): Create Alt Textbooks

 Even though an increasing number of openly licensed educational materials are available, some instructors prefer authoring their own open textbooks.
 A video series from the Rebus Community walks you through issues instructors may want to consider before embarking on the journey of creating new open educational resources.
 A companion publication, The Rebus Guide to Publishing Open Textbooks (So Far), is also available.

 OpenStax College has created subject-related hubs for instructors to share teaching resources.
 Similarly, the Rebus Community connects instructors, librarians, and students who wish to collaboratively create openly licensed educational materials.
 It also hosts Webinars in which speakers share their insights and experiences of authoring and publishing open textbooks.
 Below are some of such Webinars.

-Thanks to various community efforts, resources are available to guide instructors along the way to create openly licensed educational materials.
+Thanks to community efforts, a variety of resources are available to guide instructors along the way to create openly licensed educational materials.
 University of Kentucky faculty members who have questions are welcome to contact UK Libraries.